Medial collateral ligament (MCL) injury

 It’s a good idea to follow the POLICE procedure after an MCL injury.
 POLICE stands for the following.

 Protect.
 Protect your injury from further damage.
-Rest immediately after the injury but not for long.
-Consider using some form of support or crutches.
+Rest immediately after the injury but not for long (usually up to two to three days).
+You might find it helps to use some form of support or crutches.

 Optimal Loading.
 Get active sooner rather than later.
 Start to put weight on your knee and build up your range of movement.
 Do this gradually – be guided by what feels right for you.

 Compression.
-Compress your knee using a bandage to help reduce swelling.
+Wrap an elasticated bandage around your knee to help reduce swelling.

 Elevation.
 Elevate your knee above the level of your heart to reduce swelling.
 Sit or lie on a chair and use a cushion to raise your leg.